Pramod2021-24IT/Temperature-Converter/README.md

 ## Business Tasks

-There are four tasks in Temperature Converter project- Task 1- To find equivalent value
+There are four tasks in Temperature Converter project
+- Task 1- To find equivalent value
-Task 2- To find potential customers for fitwear.
+- Task 2- To find potential customers for fitwear.
-Task 3- To find potential customers to increase the subscriptions of sleepy nights.
+- Task 3- To find potential customers to increase the subscriptions of sleepy nights.
-Task 4- To make the Dashboard for unique id and unique date.
+- Task 4- To make the Dashboard for unique id and unique date.

 ## Data Source